freifunk-gluon/gluon/docs/user/site.rst

     You can set syslog_level from verbose (default) to warn to reduce syslog output.

+    While performing a sysupgrade fastd retains existing peer group and peer configurations to allow incremental addition of peers and peer groups by default.
+This behaviour might be unwanted.
+    To make sure that fastd's peers and peer groups from previous firmware versions are removed (except those defined by the node2node VPN feature) set `sysupgrade_remove_old_peers` to `true`.
+    To remove peers and groups defined by the node2node VPN feature (which have ``n2n_vpn`` in their names) set `sysupgrade_remove_n2n_peers` to `true`.

     The `tunneldigger` section is used to define the *tunneldigger* broker list.

     **Note:** It doesn't make sense to include both `fastd` and `tunneldigger`